datastax/csharp-driver/doc/features/metrics/README.md

 ## Configuration

 Metrics are disabled by default.
-To enable them, use `DseClusterBuilder.WithMetrics()` method when creating the session.
+To enable them, use `Builder.WithMetrics()` method when creating the session.

-When `DseClusterBuilder.WithMetrics(provider)` is called, the default metrics will be enabled.
+When `Builder.WithMetrics(provider)` is called, the default metrics will be enabled.
 The default metrics are composed of every metric except those of type `Timer`.
 The reasoning behind this is the fact that enabling `Timer` metrics might increase CPU usage and impact throughput of the driver, so it's recommended to benchmark the client application with `Timer` metrics enabled before enabling them in production.

-`DseClusterBuilder.WithMetrics(IDriverMetricsProvider,DriverMetricsOptions)` can be used to customize options related to metrics. `DriverMetricsOptions.SetEnabledNodeMetrics()` and `DriverMetricsOptions.SetEnabledSessionMetrics()` can be used to specify which metrics should be enabled. **Note that this will override the default enabled metrics**, i.e., if you want to enable `Timer` metrics on top of the default metrics then all metrics must be specified. `SessionMetric` and `NodeMetric` have a couple of `static` properties to make it easier to specify which metrics to enable.
+`Builder.WithMetrics(IDriverMetricsProvider,DriverMetricsOptions)` can be used to customize options related to metrics. `DriverMetricsOptions.SetEnabledNodeMetrics()` and `DriverMetricsOptions.SetEnabledSessionMetrics()` can be used to specify which metrics should be enabled. **Note that this will override the default enabled metrics**, i.e., if you want to enable `Timer` metrics on top of the default metrics then all metrics must be specified. `SessionMetric` and `NodeMetric` have a couple of `static` properties to make it easier to specify which metrics to enable.
 Here are some examples:

 ```csharp
 // Enable all session metrics